 “You don’t mean that,” Janine says.
 “I know you like to play the tough guy, but you’re not that cold–”

 “You don’t know me at all,” I cut her off, “so save your breath.
 Why, Bucky?
-You could have asked for help!
-But no, you went ahead and fucked me!
-For money, Bucky!
-You should have told the League, there are assistance programs for that crap!”
+You could have asked for help.
+But no, you went ahead and fucked me.
+For money, Bucky.
+You should have told the League, there are assistance programs for that crap.”

 “What, and be in debt to them for the rest of my life?
 Thanks, but no thanks.”